Marc-Solution/Mavera/README.md

 - A contact form
 - The company Address
 - Telephone number for contacting the company
+- Email address for contacting the company
 - Social media links

-The contact form has 4 input fields and a submit button.
+The contact form has four input fields and a submit button.
 These are the input fields:

 1. Name
 2. Your email